This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 I know the suburbs that sat on Middle Harbour: Mossman, Clontarf, Sea Forth, and Northbridge.
 I certainly knew about the wealth that lived there anyhow.

 We marveled at the mansions sitting on the cliff face as we slowly paddled by, wondering about the life lived in a place where the only entrance in and out were steep stairs and inclinators, as the cliff face elevators are called in these parts.

 “How do they get their furniture up there?
 Where do they park their cars?
 What must their boats look like?

-We chose our favourites from the little cottage tucked into the corner with its own private beach, the $17 million mansion with vine covered balconies and palm trees obstructing our intrusive eyes, or the wooden cabins camouflaged into the foliage of the bush.
+We chose our favourites from the little cottage tucked into the corner with its own private sandy beach, the million dollar mansion with vine covered balconies and palm trees obstructing our intrusive eyes, or the wooden cabins camouflaged into the foliage of the bush.

 Civilisation soon gave way to the most amazing parts of Middle Harbour, the remote natural bushland of the Garigal National Park.
 The cicadas deafening sound greeted us, alongside the squawks of crows and cockatoos.

 Our kayaks soon ran up onto the sand underneath, the low tide forcing us to say goodbye to our journey through the healthy mangrove system of the National Park – that would be for a story another time.